 In choosing a Duke graduate program, you have come a long way toward understanding yourself.
 Yet you are not a finished product, and your graduate school experience will transform you in significant ways, deepening your knowledge and self-awareness.
 Earning an advanced degree is a foundation for further intellectual and personal growth, and a pathway to discovering multiple career options.

-We support and encourage career exploration as well as partner with students who have decided and are planning for any type of career, including jobs as tenure-track faculty or in private industry, government, non-profits, start-ups, and anywhere in between.
-Our experienced counselors help students to explore how different careers suit them and how to conduct multiple, simultaneous job and internship searches in different fields.
+We support and encourage career exploration as well as partner with students who have decided and are planning for any type of career, including jobs as tenure-track faculty or in private industry, government, nonprofits, start-ups, and anywhere in between.
+We are engaged in working with students to explore how different careers suit them and how to conduct multiple, simultaneous job and internship searches in different fields.
 Additionally, we work with faculty and staff around the university who are interested in the professional development of students.